Week 05: Advanced CLI Workflows

 - Always check for missing values before analysis

-π Git Integration (20 min)
+Part 3: Git Integration (20 min)

 Why it matters: Version control + AI = traceable, reproducible analysis.
 Claude Code understands git natively.
+Continue with the same Austrian Hotels project so the instruction file and skill are now part of version history.

 Branch management:

-Create a new branch for the robustness checks analysis,
+Create a new branch `hotels-robustness-checks`,

-implement the checks, and prepare a summary of changes
+and prepare a summary of changes

 Understanding project history: